catskin0106/BiomedStuff/Y3S2 SBMS3202 Cancer Biology/Lecture 1.2 - (Cancer Cell Biology) Cancer Cell Phenotypes.md

 - ↑ Nitrogen Demand from Glutamine
 	- For de novo synthesis of nucleotides & polyamines
-	- Cell Acquires Nitrogen from Nucleotide Synthesis
+	- Nitrogen Supply from Nucleotide Synthesis
 		- Glutamine deamination into Glutamate

 - ↑ Lactate from Aerobic Glycolysis (Warburg Effect)